11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 How Can Medical Malpractice Occur in Precipitous Labor Cases?

 In most cases, precipitous labor is naturally occurring and out of the hands of healthcare professionals.
-However, failing to re complications related to a woman’s rapid labor can constitute medical malpractice in some cases.
+However, failing to treat complications related to a woman’s rapid labor can constitute medical malpractice in some cases.

-Here are a few examples of scenarios where medical negligence may factor into a mother’s or her child’s injuries:
+Examples of scenarios where medical negligence may factor into a mother’s or her child’s injuries:

-- Improper administration of labor-inducing medications that directly caused a precipitous labor event.
+• Improper administration of labor-inducing medications that directly caused a precipitous labor event.

 Frequently Asked Questions About Precipitous Labor